jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/README.md

 ## Scientific problem

 The project studies how to compute the distribution of the time at which a quantum detector registers a particle.
-The simulations compare detector-present models based on:
+The simulations compare various detector-present models based on:

 - **absorbing boundary conditions** (ABC), where probability is removed through a detecting boundary;
 - **complex absorbing potentials** (CAP), where probability is removed in an absorbing detector region;